dpweb/testform/README.md

 - Vendor, application, language agnostic
 A reference implementation in Javascript will be provided here.
 Implementations for other platforms, Java, etc.. should be not too difficult.

 - Very short and easy to deal with.
-There must be a tiny learning curve
+There must be a tiny learning curve.

 Protocol
 ========